51 Best Delis in the Country

 Just as Floridians rave about Publix — seriously, it’s an obsession — North Dakotans pledge their allegiance to Hornbacher’s.
 The eight-location chain of mini-supermarkets was founded in 1951, just outside Fargo, Minnesota.
 It has since garnered an ardent following of shoppers devoted to its wares — folks even take the time to pen glowing Yelp reviews for their local stores.
 The chain’s in-store deli items are one of the top reasons for the adoration: Reubens and hot fried chicken are as sought-after as the local specialties like casseroles and Jell-O salad.
 So beloved are Hornbacher’s deli offerings that they’re pretty much a staple at any picnic or party on the Eastern side of the state.

 Chef Jamie Stachowski knows his way around meats.
-He helms a butcher shop, a charcuterie and a sausage-manufacturing plant offering an impressive collection of seemingly disparate cured and smoked options: venison pate, veal mortadella, Texas Red Hots and French boudin among them.
+He helms a butcher shop, a charcuterie and a sausage-manufacturing plant offering an impressive collection of seemingly disparate cured and smoked options, among them venison pate, veal mortadella, Texas Red Hots and French boudin.
 Head to his eponymous D.C. market to try them all, along with some of the biggest deli sandwiches south of the Mason-Dixon line.
 Stachowski’s briny, succulent pastrami is cut into thick slices, then piled high on toasted pumpernickel with mustard.
-Size-wise, this hot sandwich could easily constitute two full meals.
-Same goes for the chef’s take on the Italian, the 4 MEAT Grinder.
-You’ll likely need both hands to tackle this imposing log of a sandwich layered with locally-sourced salami, coppa, mortadella and soppressata (along with peppers, s, onion slivers, tomatoes and lettuce), all bulging out of a toasted Italian roll.
+Sizewise, this hot sandwich could easily constitute two full meals.
+Same goes for the chef’s take on the Italian classic, the 4 Meat Grinder.
+You’ll likely need both hands to tackle this imposing log of a sandwich layered with locally sourced salami, coppa, mortadella and soppressata (along with provolone, peppers, onion slivers, tomatoes and lettuce), all bulging out of a toasted Italian roll.

 Ohio: Perla Pierogies

 There’s no food that better honors the Eastern European roots of Parma, Ohio, than the pierogi.
 At least half of the working-class neighborhood’s 80,000 or so residents can trace their ancestries to places like Hungary, Poland, Slovakia and Slovenia — countries where passion for pierogies may just run as high as Americans’ adoration for fried chicken and pizza.
 And Perla, a Polish bakery and prepared-food shop, sells the best in the state.
 Locals often swing by to get their fix of pierogies.
-Paper-thin wrappers of dough come delicately stretched over more than a dozen fillings like potato and sauerkraut, as well as potato, cheddar and bacon.
-While those par-boiled dumplings of joy are the most popular items on Perla’s menu, the place also sells some great cabbage rolls, schnitzels and other Eastern European comfort foods.
+Paper-thin wrappers of dough come delicately stretched over more than a dozen fillings like potato-and-sauerkraut, as well as potato- cheddar-and-bacon.
+While those parboiled pockets of joy are the most-popular items on Perla’s menu, the place also sells some great cabbage rolls, schnitzels and other Eastern European comfort foods.

 South Carolina: Caviar and Bananas Gourmet Market & Cafe